Richard-Burd/react-redux-portfolio-project/README.md

 x.) clean up the Action & reducer & make sure the DELETE function only does what it needs to
     and doesn't contain un-necessary code

+x.) either pass props to child components or make sure the page refetches any props needed.

+x.) make the BasicForm such that when you see it, it's values are already filled in with
+        the existing parameter information.

+x.) get the EDIT action in BasicForm working

+x.) delete any redundant matchDispatchToProps that you might have in the EditAirframe container

 ## Instructions for Setting up Backend API for Final Portfolio Project
 Instructions are here: